 7. Old Settlers Park (Bright Lake) (Round Rock)

-17.4 miles from Austin — the drive is straightforward; Round Rock is well-signed from the highway.
+17.4 miles from Austin, and the drive is simple; Round Rock is well-signed from the highway.

 Location: 3300 E. Palm Valley Blvd., Round Rock, TX 78665

-Good to know: pier, bank fishing, stocked catfish, perch, bass, restrooms, playground.
+Good to know: pier, bank fishing, stocked catfish, perch, bass, restrooms.

 Parent tip: The pier is popular on weekends — arrive before 8am for the best spots.
 Round Rock has tons of other family events if you want to make a day trip of it.